 Today, doing this kind of research is a piece of cake compared to my younger days.
 Back then, you bought a fishing license, got handed a regulation booklet, and among the many pages would be listed the streams that were stocked with trout by the fish commission’s trout stocking program.
-To find a good trout streams, you’d buy a map of Pa, spread it out on the kitchen table and then try and find the stream that you looked up using the Pennsylvania fishing digest.
+To find good trout streams, you’d buy a map of Pa, spread it out on the kitchen table, and then try and find the stream that you looked up using the Pennsylvania fishing digest.
 Once you found the stream on the map, mark it with a yellow highlighter because we didn’t have a GPS in those days either.
 That map was your only source for finding that stream.
 When I look back it was quite the adventure because we never knew until we showed up on the stream what we were in for.
-Kind of miss those days.
+I kind of miss those days.

 How Many Trout Are Stocked In PA?